mohamadmokarram/cakeshop/README.md

 ## Delicious Theme 😋

-<p>This is a great pastry theme that is coded with tailwindcss framework.
+<p>This is a great pastry theme that is designed with tailwindcss framework.
 Try it now!</p>

 ![Image](https://github.com/user-attachments/assets/d2815f30-f864-4436-818c-3b091df51eb8)